ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

 topic of this question, but this time I feel like I am not alone in that thought.
 According to Eric Raymond’s precepts, this is a stupid question.
-First, there is no evidence that the user who posted the question did any research, testing, googling, reading, etc. when it came to finding a solution on their own.
+First, there is no evidence that the user who posted the question did any research, testing, googling, reading, etc, when it came to finding a solution on their own.
 The user is also not asking a specific, technical question, instead the only thing the user is asking
 is: